Omkar31415/SimpleRNN_IMDBdata/README.md

 # IMDB Movie Review Sentiment Analysis')
-Enter a movie review to classify it as positive or negative in the streamlit websire.
+Enter a movie review to classify it as positive or negative in the streamlit website.

+Link: <a id='[someLabel](https://imdb-sentiment-analysis-simplernn.streamlit.app/)'></a>